Frequently Asked Questions

 - There is a Projects for Peace campus liaison at each partner institution.
 Campus liaisons develop and/or follow procedures according to their school’s policies and parameters.
 Responsibilities include announcing and promoting the opportunity to students; organizing the selection committee to evaluate the proposals submitted; communicating results on a timely basis to Projects for Peace headquarters; and, distributing the awarded grant funds for the winning proposal(s) on campus.
 Campus liaisons may also lead efforts to support the grantee through each stage of implementation, encourage other fundraising efforts, as needed, and ensure the grantee has opportunities to share their experience upon return to campus.

-- As of 2021, the Projects for Peace headquarters is located at Middlebury College.
-Previously it was located at the Davis United World College Scholars Program office.
-The Projects for Peace office is responsible for coordinating with campus liaisons, reviewing proposals and selecting alternate projects as needed, disbursements of funds to partner institutions, and annual planning; in the future, Projects for Peace will increase networking opportunities among the Projects for Peace community as a whole.
+- Projects for Peace headquarters is located at Middlebury College.
+The Projects for Peace office is responsible for coordinating with campus liaisons, reviewing proposals and selecting alternate projects as needed, disbursing of funds to partner institutions, and annual planning; Projects for Peace is actively increasing networking opportunities among the Projects for Peace community as a whole.
 The community includes Middlebury’s extensive array of global education programs, partner institutions and campus liaisons, and Projects for Peace grantees and alumni.

 Projects for Peace was created in 2007 through the generosity of Kathryn W. Davis, a lifelong internationalist and philanthropist who died in 2013 at 106 years of age.
 She is the mother of Shelby M.C.
 Davis whose family funds the Davis UWC Scholars Program.
 Mrs. Davis’ legacy lives on through the continuation of Projects for Peace, sparking initiatives for building prospects for peace in the world.
 The Davis family and friends believe, like Mrs. Davis did, that today’s youth—tomorrow’s leaders—ought to be challenged to formulate and test their own ideas.
 Read more about Mrs. Davis.